Bluzaborges/Bluzaborges/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Enttry Software
+- 🔭 I’m currently working on Cyncly
 - 📖 I’m currently learning Parallel Programming and Algorithmic Complexity
 - 💬 Ask me about Astrophysics
 - 📫 How to reach me: bluzaborges@hotmail.com